Eslam-Amin/DRB/README.md

 1. **One Active Route**: Each driver can handle only one active route at a time
 2. **Availability Priority**: Available drivers (`availability: true`) are preferred
-3. **Automatic Assignment**: Routes are automatically assigned to available drivers when created
+3. **Manual Assignment**: Routes can be manually assigned using the assign-driver endpoint
 4. **Unassigned Routes**: Routes remain unassigned if no drivers are available
-5. **Status Updates**: Driver availability updates when routes are completed/cancelled
+5. **Status Updates**: Driver availability automatically updates when routes are completed/cancelled
+6. **Route Management**: Routes can be unassigned and reassigned as needed
+7. **Completion Tracking**: Routes can be marked as finished, updating driver availability

 ### Route Status Flow